 A metric is a quantifiable measure that lets businesspeople define the success of a product or activity and track changes.
-The key performance indicators (KPIs) are the most important metrics.
+The key performance indicators (KPIs) are the most important metrics for startups.
 It is fair to say that almost every successful product today is data-driven and determined by financial, marketing, and product performance metrics.

 Startups typically follow a three-step goal-setting pattern.
 First, they have to design and build a useful, delightful, and competitive product, aiming primarily at customer satisfaction.
 When it is on the market, their focus shifts to acquiring customers and making a profit.
 This may be way harder now during the coronavirus recession, so we would like to focus on the essential growth metrics for startups, namely software-as-a-service (SaaS) companies, at the production stage.